nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Description:**

-When the user keys in the input 'delete 3', execute method of LogicManager is called with the input as the parameter.
+* When the user keys in the input 'delete 3', execute method of LogicManager is called with the input as the parameter.
-In the method, LogicManager calls the parseCommand method of DeliveryListParser to parse the user input.
+* In the method, LogicManager calls the parseCommand method of DeliveryListParser to parse the user input.
-The DeliveryListParser parses the input and identifies it as a DeleteCommand and instantiates a DeleteCommandParser object.
+* The DeliveryListParser parses the input and identifies it as a DeleteCommand and instantiates a DeleteCommandParser object.
-DeliveryListParser then invokes the parse method of the DeleteCommandParser object to further parse the arguments provided.
+* DeliveryListParser then calls the parse method of the DeleteCommandParser object to further parse the arguments provided.
-In the parse method, the DeleteCommandParser ensures that the input is of the correct format and identifies the input for the index of the item to be deleted.
+* In the parse method, the DeleteCommandParser ensures that the input is of the correct format and identifies the index of the customer to be deleted.
-If the index specified by the user is valid, a new DeleteCommand instance will be created and returned to LogicManager via DeliveryListParser.
+* If the index specified by the user is valid, a new DeleteCommand instance is created and returned to LogicManager via DeliveryListParser.
-The LogicManager will then invoke the overridden execute method of the DeleteCommand object with Model as the argument.
+* The LogicManager will then call the overridden execute method of the DeleteCommand object with Model as the argument.
-Subsequently, the DeleteCommand object will invoke deleteCustomer method of Model with the index of the customer to delete as the argument.
-It will then return a CommandResult object to LogicManager.
+* Subsequently, the DeleteCommand object will invoke deleteCustomer method of Model with the index of the customer to be deleted as the argument.
+* It will then return a CommandResult object to LogicManager.
 This CommandResult will be returned at the end by LogicManager.

 The following Activity Diagram summarizes what happens when a user executes the `delete` command: